fastapi/sqlmodel/docs/tutorial/relationship-attributes/back-populates.md

 </details>

-The first important thing is, we *haven't commited* the hero yet, so accessing the list of heroes would not trigger an automatic refresh.
+The first important thing is, we *haven't committed* the hero yet, so accessing the list of heroes would not trigger an automatic refresh.

 But in our code, in this exact point in time, we already said that **Spider-Boy** is no longer part of the **Preventers**. 🔥